MIBismuth/personal-webpage/website/markdown/about-me.md

 I got a Bachelor's degree in Engineering Physics at Instituto Superior Técnico (IST), University of Lisbon.

-Currently a graduate student of Eletrical and Computer Engineering also at IST.
+Currently a graduate student of Electrical and Computer Engineering also at IST.

 # My interests